GenAnderson/movieAPI/readme.md

 # Movie API

-This is a REST API backend server for the following apps that are also in my repo:
+This is a RESTapi for the following apps that are also available in my repo:

 - myFlix-client
 - myFlix-Angular